Skip to content

-Key elements of Bliss Framework
+Key elements of the Bliss Framework

-We, as a company, also own a small restaurant and it surprised us how much these two types of operations have in common.
+We, as a company, also own a small restaurant, and it surprised us how much these two types of operations have in common.

 Chefs and programmers do the same things